github/docs/content/actions/guides/publishing-docker-images.md

 {% data reusables.github-actions.release-trigger-workflow %}

-In the example workflow below, we use the Docker `build-push-action` action to build the Docker image, and if the build succeeds, push the built image to {% data variables.product.prodname_registry %}.
+In the example workflow below, we use the Docker `build-push-action` and `login-action` actions to build the Docker image, and if the build succeeds, push the built image to {% data variables.product.prodname_registry %}.

 The `build-push-action` options required for {% data variables.product.prodname_registry %} are:

 * `username`: You can use the {% raw %}`${{ github.actor }}`{% endraw %} context to automatically use the username of the user that triggered the workflow run.
 For more information, see "[Context and expression syntax for GitHub Actions](/actions/reference/context-and-expression-syntax-for-github-actions#github-context)."
 * `password`: You can use the automatically-generated `GITHUB_TOKEN` secret for the password.
 For more information, see "[Authenticating with the GITHUB_TOKEN](/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token)."
 * `registry`: Must be set to `docker.pkg.github.com`.
-* `repository`: Must be set in the format `OWNER/REPOSITORY/IMAGE_NAME`.
-For example, for an image named `octo-image` stored on {% data variables.product.prodname_dotcom %} at `http://github.com/octo-org/octo-repo`, the `repository` option should be set to `octo-org/octo-repo/octo-image`.
+* `tags`: Must be set in the format `docker.pkg.github.com/OWNER/REPOSITORY/IMAGE_NAME:VERSION`.
+For example, for an image named `octo-image` stored on {% data variables.product.prodname_dotcom %} at `http://github.com/octo-org/octo-repo`, the `tags` option should be set to `docker.pkg.github.com/octo-org/octo-repo/octo-image:latest`.

 ```yaml{:copy}
 name: Publish Docker image